 This study used the period of 2002 to 2006 for model calibration and the period of 2008 to 2012 for model validation.
 The daily ground temperature at the Qilian station and the frozen depths at the Qilian and Yeniugou stations were used to calibrate the ground surface reflectance according to vegetation type.
 The other parameters, such as groundwater hydraulic conductivity, were calibrated according to the observed baseflow discharge in the winter season at the Qilian, Zhamashike and Yingluoxia stations.
-The Nash-Sutcliffe efficiency and relative error are calculated using observed and simulated discharge to evaluate the model performance.
 We calibrated the surface retention capacity and surface roughness to match the observed flood peaks, and calibrated the leaf reflectance, leaf transmittance and maximum Rubsico capacity of the top leaf based on the remote sensing evapotranspiration data.
 Table 1 shows the major parameters used in the model.

-We also simulated the hydrological processes without the frozen soil scheme in order to investigate the impact of frozen soils.
+We also simulated the hydrological processes without the frozen soil scheme to investigate the impact of frozen soils.
 In this case, the phase transition of soil water between the solid and the liquid is not considered, although the ground temperature is still simulated.
 Other processes are simulated in the same manner as in the normal run.

-4. Results
+313 4.
+Results

-4.1 Validation of the hydrological model
+314 4.1 Validation of the hydrological model